Ulvøysund Viking Shipwreck

 Promare, in cooperation with the Norwegian Maritime Museum, has been surveying selected parts of the Norwegian coast and waterways in search of submerged Viking Ships.
 In 2012 the Norwegian Maritime Museum received a tip about an interesting shipwreck in the southern part of Norway.
 Based on carbon dating it was recently established that this is the remains of Norway’s oldest shipwreck and the only Viking age ship discovered underwater in Norway.
 The ship is dated to around year 1000, it was probably a trading vessel travelling from the west coast of Norway loaded with a cargo of grinding stones.
 In 2019 Promare and the Norwegian Maritime Museum carried out a detailed mapping of the site.
 This was featured in National Geographic Channel Drain the Oceans – Vikings Seas episode (s.3, e.2).

 In 2020 a team from the Norwegian Maritime Museum and Promare carried out a complete pre-disturbance survey of the site.
 This included a high-resolution photomosaic.
-We plan to begin the excavation of the site in 2021.

 The Telemark Waterway